singhamritanshu/object_detection/README.md

 # object_detection

-Using a pre trained (trained on cocodataset) ssd mobilenet v3 and opencv.
+Using a pre trained (trained on cocodataset) ssd mobilenet v3 and opencv to dectect object in an image or detect multiple objects live from camera.

 Install Anaconda :